bitcoin-dot-org/Bitcoin.org/_includes/helpers/vars.md

 - n: "{{DEPTH}}<br>`timerecived`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "A Unix epoch time when the transaction was detected by the local node, or the time of the block on the local best block chain that included the transaction"
+  d: "A Unix epoch time when the transaction was detected by the local node, or the time of the block on the local best blockchain that included the transaction"

 - n: "{{DEPTH}}<br>`comment`"
   t: "string"